 - There is a theory that the local tribes were growing this plant because its seeds have medicinal properties, though nobody knows exactly what they were.

-- The scent of this flower is similar to honeysuckle.
+- The scent of these endemic Hawaiian flowers are similar to honeysuckle.

 - The leaflets of the Sophora chrysophylla tree are thick, dark green and oblong grouped in two rows on the same stem.

-- The flowers are bright yellow and form small clusters at the tips of the branches.
+- These flowers from Hawaiian trees are bright yellow and form small clusters at the tips of the branches.